Social Services

 It will take a total of 21 months

-Must be currently employed in a mental health and addiction support service
+Experience in mental health and addiction support role

 Blended study